 Short Story Ideas

 Here are some short story ideas along with a few possible plot ideas to get you fired up!
 We’ll be adding to this list continually over time as well.

 1. A struggling musician unlocks a frequency that allows him/her to access other dimensions of reality.
 Plot possibilities:

-- The main character is able to fix their financial situation.
+- The main character is able to fix his/her financial situation.

 - He/she discovers an entity there that must be found in the “real world”.

 - S/he develop a new revolutionary music style the catapults his/her career.

 2. Deep in the Amazon Rainforest, an archeologist discovers an ancient native tribe.
 Plot possibilities: